Born on February 29, 1936? Happy 21st birthday! Ryan Reynolds wants to buy you a drink

 Oh, one more thing . . . .
 Arlene was born in 1936.

 Ah, Leap Year humor.
 It doesn’t get old, because it only happens every four years.
-Created by Reynolds’s production company Maximum Effort, along with agency 160 over 90, the spot is consistent with the pretty epic run of creative that the actor and brand owner has been producing for the past couple of years.
+Created by Reynolds’s production company Maximum Effort, along with agency 160over90, the spot is consistent with the pretty epic run of creative that the actor and brand owner has been producing for the past couple of years.

 You’d think it’d be tough to follow up the string of ad gold that Reynolds has managed to spin, from his advertising Turducken, to the science of Michael Bay for his Netflix film 6 Underground, to of course, the Peloton Wife coup, but here he doesn’t disappoint.